gvwilson/sensibleadventures/nardica/nardica.md

 remember the last time there'd even been mention of new clothes or of upgrading the tired little boat's frayed dredging nets.

 "Girl!"
 Uncle Jack shouted again.
-"Get your affing tail down here *now* or saints help me you won't sit for a *week*!"
+"Get your affin' tail down here *now* or saints help me you won't sit for a *week*!"
 She heard a meaty *bang!* as he slapped the galley table with his hand.